Netflix/titus-control-plane/docs/SIMULATOR.md

 * `resubmits` refers to a resubmit number(s) of a task at a given index
 * `slotStep` step applied to task resubmit range defined by `resubmits` parameter

 The rules may be defined for states: `launched`, `startInitiated`, `started` and `killInitiated`.
-The following parameters are possible in each state:
-* `delay` which defines how long the container should stay in this state, before moving to the next one
-* `finish` which instructs to fail the container in the given state, with the provided status (possible values are: `failed`, `error`)
+Amount of time to stay in a state is configurable via `delay` parameter.

+Each state can be associated with an action, by providing the `action` parameter.
+The following actions are available:
+* `finish` - complete execution of the task in this state.
+Additional (optional) parameters: `mesosReasonCode`/`titusReasonCode`, and `reasonMessage`.
+* `forget` - silently terminate a task, without notifying Titus about that